Pdf Store App With Gemini

 Day 4 (No Gemini): Manually Deploy to Render (~30 min)

-I did some quick searches for places to manually deploy these days.
-Render seemed like a good choice.
-I tagged and uploaded my docker image to dockerhub.
+Quick searches suggested Render.
+The docker image was tagged and uploaded to dockerhub.
 Deploying the image failed on Render because Gemini had hard-coded some urls which worked locally but did not work in docker.
-I just updated them.
+These were subsequently updated.

 These were more or less trivial path updates, for example, the path to the compiled frontend files was: